MozillaSecurity/laniakea/README.md

 aws_secret_access_key = <your_secret_key>
 ```

-Edit images.json with your AWS AMI data.
+Complement the provided **images.json** file with your AWS AMI information.
 ```
 "default": {
     "image_id":"ami-<AMI_ID>",
   "instance_type": "<INSTANCE_TYPE",
   "security_groups": ["laniakea"],
   "key_name": "<AWS_KEY_NAME>"
 }
 ```

-Add your user-data script - which is going to be used for provisioning your EC2 instances - to "userdata/".
+Add your UserData script - which is going to be used for provisioning your EC2 instances - to the "userdata/" folder.

+**NOTE**
-If you add a custom user-script rather than modifying "default.sh" then provide the path to that script to the "-userdata" parameter.
+In the likely case that you want to use a custom UserData script rather than modifying the "default.sh" file, then you need to point the "-userdata" parameter to that file.

-<h4>Basic Usage</h4>
+<h3>Basic Usage Examples</h3>
 ```
 % ./laniakea.py -create-spot -tags Name=peach -image-name ec2-spot -userdata userdata/peach.private.sh
 % ./laniakea.py -create-on-demand -tags Name=peach -userdata userdata/peach.private.sh